google/material-design-lite/README.md

 For transparency into our release cycle and in striving to maintain backward compatibility, Material Design Lite is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.

+## Feature requests

+If you find MDL doesn't contain a particular component you think would be useful, please check the issue tracker in case work has already started on it.
+If not, you can request new component in the [following](https://github.com/google/material-design-lite/issues/92) thread.
+Please be sure to include justification for why you think the component should be implemented to help us with planning.

 ## License